febres0492/bcs-payroll-tracker/README.md

 ### getRandomEmployee:
-*  In this function i just add the logic to pick a random index from the emplyees array
+*  In this function i just had to add the logic to pick a random index from the employees array and log the employee at that index to the console

 <br>